 Senior theses created in 2014 and in the future:

-All 2014 senior theses are in PDF format, and most are accessible on any computer connected to the Princeton University network.
-A small percentage of theses are subject to temporary restrictions (embargo) or are restricted to computers in the reference room of the Mudd Library (i.e. “Walk-in Access”).
+All 2014 and later senior theses are in PDF format, and most are accessible on any computer connected to the Princeton University network.
+A small number of theses are subject to temporary restrictions (embargo) or are restricted to computers in the reference room of the Mudd Library (i.e. “Walk-in Access”).

 To search for 2013, 2014 (and future) theses, visit the Senior Thesis Community page in DataSpace.